 Moving content will check out the section, and the change won't be visible to the public until you publish it.

-Cross references are internal links within a tome to other sections of the tome.
+Cross references are internal links to other sections of a tome.

 You can create a cross reference from within a text content box, a warning or an information block.
 Simply type "@" followed by either the text from the heading you wish to link to, or its section number.
 A menu will appear with sections that match as you type, and you can click to choose.
 This will format a link which will include by the section number and the heading text.

 Cross references point to the ID of a particular heading, and so are independent of both the text or the section number used to create them, and that they display.
 If the section number later changes (because for example, a new section is inserted before it), this should be reflected in the visible text on the cross reference.
 Similarly, if the text of the heading is changed later, the text of any cross references will immediately be updated.